Legitcode/ReactJSNews/_posts/2015-07-29-modals-in-react.md

 The props are very self explanatory, except for toggleButton.
 It expects a component or some jsx to be passed into it.

+##Extras

+The following were submitted after the original post by contributors on github.

 ###Boron Modal

 [Boron](http://madscript.com/boron/) comes out of the box with some animations.